 To configure the passing criteria:

-- Click on Course Settings.
+- Click on Course Settings from the Tools in the toolbar.

-- In the Objective Mastery under Formative Assessment, specify the minimum number of questions that need to be aligned with an objective, as well as the overall minimum score a student has to earn on those questions in order to skip the activities meant to teach the objective.
+- In the Objective Mastery under Formative Assessment, specify the Minimum number of questions that need to be aligned with an objective, as well as the overall Minimum score a student has to earn on those questions in order to skip the activities meant to teach the objective.

 - Keep in mind that if you align an activity with more than one objective, the learner has to show mastery of all of those objectives in the assessment to skip the activity.
 For best results, keep your alignments simple and specific.